Ascension Day: A Public Holiday in Norway

 Nidaros Cathedral in Trondheim

-What happens on Ascension Day?
+What Happens on Ascension Day in Norway?

 Aside from specific family traditions, most Norwegians don't celebrate the day in any special way.
 Of course, some christians will go to a church service.
 Beyond that, there aren't any specific traditions of note.